Seneca-Scholars/SS-Status-C6/status.md

 # Fall '25 Statuses!

+## 9/9/25 - 2.50 hours
+- 1 hour call @3pm with Lauren R. mapping out questions for the Latinx campaign, for SM team
+- College Meeting w/Nell + C6: 1.5

-## 9/6/25
+## 9/8/25 - 2.50
 - 1 hour - Labs
-- 1 hour 30 mins - Uploading Julieta's and Jode work schudule into google calender.
-1on1 chat with Jode about navigating her work schudule, and Google calender
+- 1 hour 30 mins - Uploading Julieta's/Jode work and/or school schedule into google calender.
+1on1 chat with Jode about navigating her work schedule, and Google calender

 ## 9/5/25

-- 30 mins uploading Jode school s, and Lauren F. work scudule into Google calender.
+- 30 mins uploading Jode school s, and Lauren F. work schedule into Google calender.

 - 1 hour - Uploading my ideas for Latinx Campaign, Instagram Ideas, and colletive goals for Social Media.
 Also I conducted research on similar content for Latinx campaign